davidgiven/cowgol/doc/building.md

 To build, you'll need a Unixish machine (I develop on Linux) with some dependencies.

-  - the Ninja build tool

-  - Python 3 and Lua 5.1 (needed for the build)
+  - chronic, Python 3 and Lua 5.1 (needed for the build)

   - the Pasmo Z80 assembler (needed to build part of the CP/M emulator)